 It was that time of year when almost all the cosmonauts in the entire universe were untangling LED lights and preparing their campers to enter the dusty, week-long, 80,000-attendee Burning Man festival in Black Rock City, Nevada (August 28-September 3).
 Also in preparation, the Jenkstar Center for Arts and Sustainable Living (CASL) alongside the Sugar House TRAX S-line was bustling with a new project.

 Jenkstar honcho and Park City artist Scott Whitaker (aka Scotty Soltronic) is well known on the festival circuit and beyond as the creator of the Solar Saucer art car—a solar array that doubles as a DJ booth and educational tool.
 Whitaker planned on skipping Burning Man this year.
-But his latest solar power project, created with Birdie Hess and called Sol Sistas, will have had a very big presence at the festival: providing the solar power for the largest art piece at Burning Man 2016 which is also one of the largest burned sculptures in the history of the event: “The Catacomb of Veils.”
+But his latest project of solar in Grand Junction, created with Birdie Hess and called Sol Sistas, will have had a very big presence at the festival: providing the solar power for the largest art piece at Burning Man 2016 which is also one of the largest burned sculptures in the history of the event: “The Catacomb of Veils.”

 Created by Bay area architect Dan Sullivan and his team, The Catacomb of the Veils was inspired by the landscape of the Black Rock Desert.
 Built of used Ikea pallets and covered in driftwood, the giant wooden mountainscape covered four football fields.
 Participants entered the exhibit through walkways that snaked up to the top and descended into the depths.

 If all goes as planned, the $90,000 Indie-go-go-funded Catacomb will have burned the weekend of September 3, near the conclusion of the weeklong event .
 A conflagration such as this is a serious spiritual event for those who experience it.